 What is cryptosporidiosis?

-It is a disease caused by a parasite in the gut, calledcryptosporidium.
+It is a disease caused in the intestine by a parasite called cryptosporidium.
 Many people are exposed to this agent, but those with healthy immune system usually gets rid of the parasite without showing any symptoms or become ill.
 Your doctor may request a stool test to find out if you have this disease.
 There is another condition called cryptococcal meningitis, completely different from cryptosporidiosis.

 What are the signs of cryptosporidiosis?